otterscan/otterscan/README.md

 To [Trust Wallet](https://github.com/trustwallet/assets) who sponsor and make available their icons under a permissive license.

-To the owners of the [4bytes repository](https://github.com/ethereum-lists/4bytes) that we import and use to translate and method selector to human-friendly strings.
+To the owners of the [4bytes repository](https://github.com/ethereum-lists/4bytes) that we import and use to translate the method selectors to human-friendly strings.

 ## Future